nickneos/Appdaemon-Xiaomi-Doorbell/README.md

 * Supports sending a notification to your phone when doorbell is pressed
 * Supports turning on a courtesy light (eg. porch light) when doorbell is pressed
 * Supports flashing lights in your house to visually alert you when doorbell is pressed
-* Supports Google Home to alert you with a custom text-to-speech message
+* Supports Google Home voice prompt to alert you with a custom text-to-speech message

 ## Components Needed
 * [Xiaomi Gateway](https://www.gearbest.com/living-appliances/pp_344667.html)